mags0ft/mags0ft/about-me/Projects.md

 > [!IMPORTANT]
 >
 > This page is a small collection of my favorite projects.
 These are mostly recent ones from 2024 and 2025, but I have many more projects that I worked on in the past.
 Some of them - not all though - tend to have awful coding quality and are not useful enough to be "re-mastered", so to say!
+Those are not listed here.

 They're grouped into small categories for a better overview!